-In May 2021, the Airport conducted a round of testing of on-Airport monitoring wells.
+In May 2021, the Airport conducted a round of testing of on-airfield monitoring wells.
 This additional sampling event was conducted for two principal purposes.
 The first was to test for possible variability in PFAS concentrations as a result of seasonal differences in groundwater levels.
 The second was to conduct "slug tests" at wells to evaluate hydraulic connectivity.
 The results of these tests may be utilized in the design of a proposed groundwater remediation system.
-Test results showed that PFAS concentrations in some on-Airport wells decreased dramatically over February 2020 levels, concentrations in other wells increased somewhat, and some remained about the same.
+Test results showed that PFAS concentrations in some on-airfield wells decreased over February 2020 levels, concentrations in other wells increased somewhat, and some remained about the same.
 The differences in concentrations may be partially due to the time of year a sample was collected and/or the sampling methodology.

-In November 2021, the Airport conducted a round of testing from nine of the on-Airport monitoring wells and the Control Tower drinking water well.
+In November 2021, the Airport conducted a round of testing from nine of the on-airfield monitoring wells and the Control Tower drinking water well.
 The groundwater monitoring results are generally similar to those from previous sampling events with the exception of lower PFAS concentrations in JH-2 and JH-3 compared to February 2020.
+The Control Tower drinking water well resulted in non-detect.

-The Airport did not conduct on-airport testing of wells in the spring of 2022 because of the runway reconstruction project.
-However, another round of testing for on-Airport monitoring wells was conducted in August 2022.
-Attachment 2 provides a figure with the cumulative data from on-airport well sampling events with the cumulative data reported in Attachment 3.
+The Airport did not conduct on-airfield testing of wells in the spring of 2022 because of the runway reconstruction project.
+However, another round of testing for on-airfield monitoring wells was conducted in August 2022.
+Attachment 2 - Jackson Hole Airport Well Cumulative PFAS, provides a figure with the cumulative data from on-airfield well sampling events with the cumulative data reported in Attachment 3 - Jackson Hole Airport Well Cumulative PFAS Data Table.
 In this testing event, concentrations of PFOA were detected in 8 of the 10 samples and ranged between 2.1 ng/L (JH-1.5D, and JH-4) and 4 ng/L (JH-1.5R, JH-1.5, and JH-2).
-Concentrations of PFOS were also detected in 8 of the 10 sample and ranged between 7.9 ng/L (JH-2) and 56 ng/L (JH-1.5).
+Concentrations of PFOS were also detected in 8 of the 10 samples and ranged between 7.9 ng/L (JH-2) and 56 ng/L (JH-1.5).
 When compared with prior testing, concentrations in 5 wells were lower, in four wells there was no change, and in one well there was a slight increase.

-It should be noted that the on-Airport wells in which PFAS was detected were not drinking water wells.
-Accordingly, the methodology has been revised that these results are not compared to

-EPA's LHA for drinking water, but rather to the USEPA Regional Screening Levels (RSLs, USEPA 2022a).
-Prior semi-annual monitoring reports presented the 2016 USEPA LHA level (USEPA 2016), which recommended comparison of the sum of concentrations of PFOA and PFOS to 70 ppt.
+The on-airfield wells in which PFAS was detected were not drinking water wells.
+Accordingly, the methodology has been revised to reflect that these results are not compared to EPA's LHA for drinking water, but rather to the USEPA Regional Screening Levels (RSLs, USEPA 2022a).
+Prior semi-annual monitoring reports presented the 2016 LHA, which recommended comparison of the sum of concentrations of PFOA and PFOS to 70 ppt.
 The USEPA issued RSLs for six PFAS compounds in November 2022 of which PFOS is 40 ppt and PFOA is 60 ppt.
 For screening purposes, the USEPA RSLs are used for water results from groundwater monitoring wells.